mattwelke/upload-file-to-backblaze-b2-from-browser-example/README.md

 Run `npm install`.

-Run `npm run build` from the root directory to compile and bundle the front end app.

-Run `npm run browser-sync` to host the compiled front end app on `http://localhost:3001`.
+Run `npm start` to compile and host the front end app on `http://localhost:3001`.
 Note that the CORS settings for the back end app only allow this origin.

 Choose file and upload.